D SLR Street Photography From The Ground-Up Workshop…

 Street photography can be a challenging, but rewarding genre of photography.
 It is not for everybody, but some just love the ‘buzz’.

 And of course it can be great to spent a few minutes wherever life takes you, if not longer, shooting the ‘real world’.

 But it is far easier with a ‘roadmap’ of ideas and techniques.

-This workshops is packed with some great information and plenty of inspiration therefore.
+This workshops is therefore packed with some great information step by step real world advice and plenty of inspiration therefore.

-Alongside, we look at capturing those incidental close-up shots, that often present themselves while pounding the streets, that can make a days shooting so interesting.
+Alongside, we look at capturing those incidental close-up shots, that often present themselves while pounding the streets, that can make a days shooting so interesting and rewarding.

 Whilst not the only suitable camera design, D SLR cameras can still take street photography in their stride.

 Delegates should be aware that some walking will be involved on this workshop, so footwear and suitable clothing for the anticipated conditions is needed.